dmikozzz/FitnessTrackerAPI/Testing/AutomatedTests.md

     "nextPage": 3
 }
 ```
+### Test Details
+**Location**
+ Fitness Tracker API > Automated tests >  05.
+Paginate & limit
+**Purpose**
+This test ensures that the API implements pagination and returns specified data.

 #
-## 6. Check if the API handles special characters and non-English text correctly in input data and returned responses.
+## 6. Test if the API handles special characters and non-English text correctly in input data and returned responses using an automated testing tool.

 - #### Steps:
 - Send a GET request to: http://localhost:3000/api/users?name=Björn%20Jönsson